Introduction

 Trace the Evolution of Fixed Operations

 And here’s something to think about: technician turnover is increasing by 12% year-over-year.
 That’s a big deal!
-Integrating technology doesn’t just streamline processes; it also fosters a culture of continuous improvement.
+Integrating technology doesn’t just streamline processes; it also fosters a culture of .
 This is essential for thriving in today’s competitive landscape.
 So, if you’re in manufacturing, embracing these advancements isn’t just a good idea-it’s crucial for meeting the evolving expectations of your clients and driving sustainable growth.
 What steps are you taking to adapt?

 Identify Key Characteristics of Fixed Operations